Master the Craps Rules

 The Craps House Edge is the advantage the casino maintains over players on bets placed at the Craps table.

 Typically expressed as a percentage, the House Edge is the statistical amount a player can expect to lose to the House calculated on thousands of bets, hands, or hours of a game played.
+While looking for the best online casino to play Craps, make sure you check the House Edge.

-How to play Craps – Breakdown of a Round
+How to Play Craps – Breakdown of a Round

 The same rules apply to play craps in both land and online casinos.
 Craps games accept up to twenty players, and the social engagement around the table is well-replicated online when players join a Live Craps casino game.